Wheat Dosa Recipe (Crispy Godhuma Dosa)

 wheat dosa served on a white plate with chutneys in 2 small bowls.

-Wheat dosa is a quick and easy dosa variety made with whole wheat flour, rice flour, onions or shallots, herbs and spices.
-It is also called as Godhuma Dosa or Atta Dosa.
+This Wheat Dosa recipe is a quick, easy, crispy dosa variant made with a batter of whole wheat flour, rice flour, onions or shallots, herbs and spices.
+It is also called as Godhuma Dosa in Tamil or Atta Dosa in Hindi.

 4.93 from 14 votes